tamarin-chain/gozer/doc/benchmarking.md

 Benchmarking
 ============

-Dash Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Gozer Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling Dash Core, the benchmarks can be run with:
+After compiling Gozer Core, the benchmarks can be run with:
-`src/bench/bench_dash`
+`src/bench/bench_gozer`

 The output will look similar to:
 ```